 What Should We do with the 529 Plan?

-During divorce, 529 college savings accounts are often neglected because many divorcing parents assume that the asset belongs to their child.
-In fact, a 529 plan, although intended to benefit the child, is actually a marital asset that must be addressed during the divorce process.
-Addressing the ownership of a 529 college savings plan during divorce is important because the Participant, or the parent who is named as the owner or holder of the account, is the legal owner of the account, and may dispose of the accounts assets as he or she sees fit.
+During a divorce, 529 college savings accounts are often neglected because many divorcing parents assume that the asset belongs to their child.
+A 529 plan, although intended to benefit the child, is a marital asset that must be addressed during the divorce process.
+Addressing the ownership of a 529 college savings plan during divorce is essential because the Participant, or the parent named as the owner or holder of the account, is the account's legal owner and may dispose of the account's assets as he or she sees fit.
 Thus, if there is concern that the parent named as the participant may misuse the funds, there may be conflict concerning which parent should take ownership of the account.
-Below are several suggestions on how to address the issues concerning 529 plan and what safeguards may be instituted to ensure the 529 plan is used for its intended purpose.
+Below are several suggestions on addressing the issues concerning the 529 plan and what safeguards may be instituted to ensure the 529 plan is used for its intended purpose.

 - Interested party statements.
-Most 529 plan have authorization forms that allow an “interested third-party” to receive regular statements and all notifications of changes to investments, sales, purchases and distributions from the account.
-In cases where the parents agree to allow one parent to maintain control over the 529 account, the other parent may keep track of how that parent is managing the account with interested party statements.
+Most 529 plans have authorization forms that allow an "interested third-party" to receive periodic statements and all notifications of changes to investments, sales, purchases, and distributions from the account.
+In cases where the parents agree to allow one parent to maintain control over the 529 account, the other parent may keep track of how that parent manages the account with interested party statements.
 Although this may not prevent abuse of account funds, the non-participant spouse will at least be aware of any abuse as soon as it occurs.

 - Specify successor owners.
 Upon divorce, the non-participant parent should be named as the successor participant.
-This is important, because if the participant-parent dies unexpectedly, the successor participant parent may immediately assumes ownership and control of the account.
+This is important because if the participant-parent dies unexpectedly, the successor participant parent may immediately assume ownership and control of the account.

 - Agree on future funding.
 Post-divorce, it is often unclear how ex-spouses will share their child's college expenses.
 By outlining and agreeing on how much each parent will contribute to the plan post-divorce, questions concerning how parents will share college expenses will be resolved.

 Determine what to do with any excess.
-One issue that is often overlooked is what to do with any money left over in the account once the child has completed his or her education.
-This may be the case because parent often assume that any funds in the account will be completely exhausted funding college expenses.
+One issue that is often overlooked is what to do with any money left over in the account once the child has completed their education.
+This may be because parents often assume that any funds in the account will be wholly exhausted funding college expenses.
 But, what if money is left over?
 Marital Settlement Agreements should address how the parents will share or use any excess.
-Some options include using any excess to fund a sibling’s education or using the excess to fund a parent’s return to school.
+Some options include using any surplus to fund a sibling's education or using the rest to fund a parent's return to school.